Are you needing to reduce the space between lines in Word?

 Step 4: Click OK.

-You will have now updated the paragraph spacing settings for this document only.
+You will have now updated the paragraph spacing settings for the selected paragraphs only.

 Extra tip: You can also adjust the paragraph settings in the Layout tab.

-How to change Line spacing to single spacing in Word (part of the document)
+How to change paragraph spacing in Word (whole document)

-Probably the easiest way to create a new document with single paragraph spacing and single line spacing is to create the document using Microsoft’s Single spaced (blank) template.
+Probably the easiest way to create a new blank document with single line spacing and no paragraph spacing in Word is to create the document using Microsoft’s Single spaced (blank) template.

 You can download a copy of the template here Single spaced (blank) (office.com) or follow the steps below to access the template from within Word.